 Recently, there has been a dramatic resurgence of bed bugs worldwide.
-An increase in international travel, a lack of public awareness, and a growing resistance to pesticides have all contributed to an alarming rise in bed bugs.
-They can be found almost anywhere, from upscale homes to homeless shelters and many public buildings, including hotels, shopping centres, and schools.
+An increase in international travel, a lack of public awareness, and a growing resistance to pesticides have contributed to an alarming rise in bed bugs.
+They can be found almost anywhere, from upscale homes to homeless shelters.
+Bed Bugs can show up in public buildings, including hotels, shopping centres, and schools.
+You can protect yourself with information on this page.

 - Bed Bug Fact: